 1. Drinking water

 If you live in El Nido you are part of the 544 million people in Asia that do not have access to safe drinking water.
 There are taps and there is water, but you can’t drink it, unless you want to get a stomach bug pronto.
+This is part of a global sanitation crisis.

 You can buy it in bottles but this only adds to another environmental issue – a million water bottles, a lack of environmental awareness or local facilities to recycle.